 Sexual assault cases are some of the most difficult cases prosecutors, law enforcement personnel, victim witness professionals, and members of the prosecution team will handle.
 They raise countless emotions from a multitude of individuals.
-The press is inundated with stories of women abducted; safety issues on college campuses; high technology safety issues; as well as backlash against the victims.
-From the complexities of victim dynamics, to the absence of eyewitness corroboration, to the misuse of technology by defendants for spying and stalking victims, as well as the myriad of artful defense claims, these cases challenge traditional prosecution strategies and also test law enforcement protocols and policy.
+The press is inundated with stories of women abducted; safety issues on college campuses; sexual assault and social media; sex trade trafficking ; as well as backlash against the victims.
+From the complexities of victim dynamics, to the absence of eyewitness corroboration, to delayed reporting; to the misuse of technology by defendants for spying and stalking victims, as well as the myriad of artful defense claims, these cases challenge traditional prosecution strategies and also test law enforcement protocols and policy.

 It is vital that the victim’s fears, anxiety and safety concerns are given priority beginning at the investigative and charging stages as well as during the pendency of defendant’s sentence.
 It is equally as important that an accurate evaluation and assessment of needs be made as to ensure the provision of essential services during the pendency of the case as well as post sentencing .

 To assist prosecutors, law enforcement and victim-witness personnel successfully meet these challenges; the National District Attorneys Association presents the Prosecuting Sexual Assaults and Related Crimes course.

 The program’s tentative topics include: